Normal mode features

 - Action type — Select either Launch application or Launch and exit as the action resulting from the specified short or long Key press type.

-- Application package name — Correctly provide the package name launched by the selected XCover Pro or Tab Active Pro key and the selected key press type and action.
+- Application package name — Correctly provide the package name launched by the selected XCover Pro or Tab Active series key and the selected key press type and action.

-- Select DONE to save this particular key mapping configuration and optionally repeat this process to define additional key mapping configurations.
+- Click DONE to save your key mapping configuration.
+You can repeat the process to define additional key mapping configurations.

 - When completed, review the configurations customized for specific key mapping templates, keys, key press types, actions, and applicable packages.